 Working to ensure equity remains the focus that drives all education policy conversations and legislation.

-This past year, because of pandemic-related school closures (and cascading inequities in access to broadband and synchronous learning), children in poverty have lost almost a year of learning.
-This generational crisis demands corresponding action, and ERN has aggressively advocated for policies that would hold states more accountable for using recovery funds to address learning gaps and to push states toward remedial investments proven to accelerate learning.
+As our nation collectively recovers from the COVID-19 pandemic, ERN has aggressively advocated for policies to hold states more accountable for using recovery funds to address learning gaps and to push states toward remedial investments proven to accelerate learning.
 Specifically, ERN:

-- Worked to persuade Congress to statutorily require states to set aside at least $28 billion (of the $122 billion in total education recovery aid) for “evidence-based” interventions to address learning loss;
+- Persuade Congress to statutorily require states to set aside at least $28 billion (of the $122 billion in total education recovery aid) for “evidence-based” interventions to address learning loss;

 - Urged the federal Education Department to require states to use recovery funds—which would specifically come from the $122 billion allotted to pandemic-recovery aid—to properly address learning gaps;